Posted in Management Best Practices

 THE PROCESS TO CALCULATE TOTAL NUMBER OF EMPLOYEES

-The process to determine employer size for a particular year is to count the number of employees for each month in the prior year, and then calculate the average number of employees per month.
+The process to determine employer size for a particular year is to count the number of full-time employees for each month in the prior year, and then calculate the average number of full-time employees and FTEs per month.
 Specifically, the calculation is made as follows:

 1. FOR EACH MONTH

-- Count regular full-time employees (those who work at least 30 hours/week).
+- Count regular full-time employees (those who work at least 30 hours/week), including seasonal employees.

-- Determine part-time employees (those who work fewer than 30 hours/week) and sum the total hours worked by part-time employees for the month.
+- Determine part-time employees (those who work fewer than 30 hours/week), including seasonal employees, and sum the total hours worked by part-time employees for the month.

 - Add full-time employees and FTEs to determine the total number for the month.

 2. REPEAT FOR EACH MONTH OF THE YEAR

 Total the monthly numbers to get an annual number, then divide by 12.
 Ignore any fraction.
 For example, 49.8 employees would count only as 49 employees.
 If the average number of employees per month is at least 50, the employer is a large employer unless the seasonal employee exception applies.

 - If an employer has more than 50 full-time employees or FTEs for 120 days or fewer during the calendar year, and